angular/angular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Respond after Angular checks the content projected into the component.
+      Respond after Angular checks the content projected into the directive/component.

       Called after the `ngAfterContentInit()` and every subsequent `ngDoCheck()`.

-      _A component-only hook_.

     </td>
   </tr>